 Savory treat recipes

 When my kitchen is stocked with healthy snacks, I eat better all day long.
 With a little prep, you too can change your snacking habits, and still love what you eat!
 I can’t wait for you to try this rice krispie treat recipe!
 Please leave a comment letting me know how they turned out!

 Want even more plant based recipes for all seasons? check out Simple Green Meals; it’s loaded with delicious recipes that the whole family will love.
 Healthy eating doesn’t have to be boring or bland!
 I love the recipes in this book + my family eats from this cookbook on the regular.
 I’d love for you to fall in love with it too!

 - 1 cup brown rice syrup

-- 2 tablespoon coconut oil (plus more for greasing the pan)
+- 2 tbsp coconut oil plus more for greasing the pan

 - 7 cups crisp brown rice cereal

 - Line a 13 × 9-inch baking pan with parchment paper.